rthurston1/Team01-Web-Application-Cherish/team/reports/jesse-goldman.md

   - **Task**: Created issue feature proposal for Emotion Trend Analysis
   - **Details**: Emotion Trend Analysis will allow users to monitor emotional patterns and trends over any given date range.
 A user will select a date range, and based on that range, emotion data will be aggregated and converted into statistics

+ ### December 5, 2024
+  - **Task**: Working on Emotion Trend Analysis , created new feature branch
+  - **Details**: Experimented with backend files

+ ### December 6, 2024
+  - **Task**: Working on Emotion Trend Analysis
+  - **Details**: Experimented with backend files

+ ### December 9, 2024
+  - **Task**: Working on Emotion Trend Analysis: Implemented restoreUserData()
+  - **Details**: Scrapped old branch since many changes were made to main and began new approach to feature.
+Got help from Niko on implementation outline. restoreUserData() sends a request to the "/v1/days/{username}" endpoint to retrieve all of the user's data.
+This will be called in summaryComponent to get the data for computing Trend Analysis.

+ ### December 9, 2024
+  - **Task**: More work on Emotion Trend Analysis, Upadted notes file in the team's repository
+  - **Details**: Added notes from our final official meeting to the repo.